-Executive accounting is nothing but a special type of accounting which is designed exclusively for a business that offers services to the people.
-There is no strict upper limit on services and a business can manage any through the executive accounting.
+Answer: Executive accounting is nothing but a special type of accounting which is designed exclusively for a business that offers services to the people.
+There is no strict upper limit on services and businesses can manage any through executive accounting.
 Blockchain has algorithms that are specially meant to handle executive accounting.
-In fact, it cut down many problems that are associated with the same.
+It cut down many problems that are associated with the same.

 15. Name the steps that are involved in the Blockchain project implementation?

-Well, there are total six steps involved in this process and they are:
+Well, there is a total of six steps involved in this process and they are:

 - Requirement identification